robotpony/thwarter/design/DESIGN.md

 This document outlines the design for Priority 0 (P0) modules of the Thwarter interactive fiction engine.
 These modules form the foundation for all other components and must be implemented first.

+## Technology Choice: Rust

+### Rationale

+Rust was selected as the implementation language for the Thwarter interactive fiction engine based on several key requirements and architectural considerations:

+#### Performance Requirements
+- **Fast Startup Time**: Target of < 1 second startup for CLI tools
+- **Efficient Memory Usage**: Handle large world files and complex game state efficiently
+- **Zero-Cost Abstractions**: Maintain performance while providing high-level game engine abstractions

+#### Memory Safety and Reliability
+- **Safe World State Management**: Prevent memory leaks when managing complex, interconnected game world data
+- **Concurrent Processing**: Safe handling of multi-threaded operations for world updates and user interactions
+- **Robust Content Handling**: Memory-safe processing of user-generated markdown and metadata files

+#### Rich Ecosystem
+- **CLI Framework**: `clap` for sophisticated command-line interfaces with subcommands and argument validation
+- **Serialization**: `serde` for seamless YAML/JSON metadata processing and game state persistence
+- **Markdown Processing**: `pulldown-cmark` for reliable CommonMark-compliant parsing
+- **Error Handling**: `anyhow` for comprehensive, user-friendly error reporting and propagation

+#### Cross-Platform Compatibility
+- **Universal Deployment**: Single binary distribution across Linux, macOS, and Windows
+- **No Runtime Dependencies**: Simplified deployment and installation for content creators
+- **Consistent Behavior**: Uniform performance and functionality across all target platforms

+#### Error Handling and Developer Experience
+- **Result Types**: Comprehensive error propagation throughout the system
+- **Graceful Degradation**: Clear error messages for malformed world files and invalid content
+- **Type Safety**: Compile-time guarantees for world consistency and data integrity

+### Architectural Benefits

+The choice of Rust enables the modular architecture outlined in this document, where each engine (World, Character, Narrative, Game) can be implemented as safe, performant, and composable components.
+The language's ownership model naturally aligns with the game world's entity relationships, while its trait system supports the extensible design required for diverse interactive fiction mechanics.

 ## P0 Module 1: Command Line Document Processor

 ### Purpose